ubnetdef/website/content/courses/syssec.md

 	</tbody>
 </table>

+## Incomplete Grades
+In certain cases, students may be eligible to receive a temporary incomplete (‘I’) grade.
+A grade of incomplete (‘I’) indicates that additional course work is required to fulfill the requirements of a given course.
+Students may only be given an ‘I’ grade if they have a passing average in coursework that has been completed and have well-defined parameters to complete the course requirements that could result in a grade better than the default grade.
+An ‘I’ grade may not be assigned to a student who did not attend the course.
+Detailed information is available from the [Undergraduate Course Catalog](https://catalog.buffalo.edu/policies/explanation.html).

-# Course Conduct
+# Course Policies
+## Classroom Conduct and Professionalism
+Students are expected to exhibit professionalism, treat others with respect, and abide by the [UB Classroom Conduct Policy](https://catalog.buffalo.edu/policies/obstruction.html).

 ## Academic Integrity
 Students must conduct themselves in a manner that does not violate the University at Buffalo’s Academic Integrity Policy.
 Students found in violation of the [Academic Integrity Policy](https://catalog.buffalo.edu/policies/integrity.html) will receive an F for the course.

 ## Ethics Policy
 As a student in cyber security, you are learning tools and given resources that are meant to help protect yourself and others.
 However, these tools and resources can also be used in malicious or illegal ways.
 It is imperative that while you are a representative of this class, and even well after, you perform any security education or training strictly inside our internal environment or a controlled and contained environment that you have prepared for yourself.
 Any activity outside of our internal environment is outside of our control and protection.
-If you are not sure what you’re doing, it is very easy to do something illegal and/or commit a policy violation without knowing you are (eg. port scanning outside our internal network).
-If you are unsure if something is allowed or not, contact one of the instructors or mentors. **All network traffic inside our infrastructure will be monitored for malicious or suspicious activity and acted upon with severe consequences if such privileges are abused.** You are being given an opportunity to learn, please do not waste it.
+If you are not sure what you’re doing, it is very easy to do something illegal without even knowing you are (even something as simple as port scanning outside our internal network).
+If you are unsure if something is allowed or not, contact one of the instructors or mentors. **All network traffic inside our infrastructure will be monitored for malicious or suspicious activity.** You are being given an opportunity to learn, so please do not waste it.

-## vCenter Usage
+## vCenter Usage and Network Logging Notification
-As a part of the class, you are granted permissions to create Virtual Machines on the vCenter environment for educational purposes specified within the context of the class assignments and projects.
-Any misuse of the environment may result in the **immediate failure of the student.**
+As a part of Systems Security, you are granted permissions to create Virtual Machines on the vCenter environment for educational purposes.
+Any misuse of the environment will result in immediate failure of the course.

-## Network Logging Disclaimer
-All traffic that occurs within the vCenter environment is being **logged** for analysis purposes.
-Traffic captures (pcaps) may be shared with other individuals within UBNetDef for educational purposes only. **We highly discourage logging into any personal or social networking websites on a Virtual Machine hosted in the vCenter environment.**
+**All traffic within the vCenter environment is logged.** Traffic captures may be shared with other individuals within UBNetDef for educational purposes.
+We highly discourage logging into any personal websites on a Virtual Machine hosted in the vCenter environment.

+## Accessibility Resources
+If you require reasonable accommodations to participate in this course, please contact the Office of Accessibility Resources in 60 Capen Hall, 716-645-2608 and also the instructor of this course during the first week of class.